yunlong-zhang-sfdc/VizQL-Data-Service/python_sdk/CONTRIBUTING.md

-# Contributing to VizDataService Python Client
+# Contributing to VizQL Data Service Python Client

-Thank you for your interest in contributing to the VizDataService Python Client!
+Thank you for your interest in contributing to the VizQL Data Service Python Client!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct